 Penalties of DUI charges: First Offense

-Penalties of DUI charges The punishment for being convicted because of driving while intoxicated are quite harsh, and each subsequent conviction within seven years of the latest offense will merit harsher penalties.
+Penalties of Nevada DUI Law charges The punishment for being convicted because of driving while intoxicated are quite harsh, and each subsequent conviction within seven years of the latest offense will merit harsher penalties.
 It is very important that you acquire legal counsel immediately after being arrested since you will only have (7) seven days to request for an administrative hearing against your license being suspended.
 First DUI Offense - Jail time: A minimum of 48 hours in jail to a maximum of six months.
 The court may also choose to impose 96 hours of community service in lieu of jail time. - Fines: Assessments and fines totaling from a minimum of $400 to a maximum of $1,000 plus court costs. - License suspension: A 90 day or 3 month suspension of your driver’s license. - Other penalties: You will be required to attend a Victim Impact Panel and at least 8 hours of drunk driving school.
 You may also be required to install a Breath Interlock Device on your vehicle for 3 to 6 months.

 Second and Third DUI Offense